Waste & Recycling

 Under the Environment Protection Waste to Resources Policy 2010, waste-derived material ceases to be a waste when:

-- it constitutes a product that meets EPA waste definitions or
+- it constitutes a product that meets an EPA published standard (including the Waste derived fill, Waste derived soil enhancer and Refuse derived fuel) or

 - if there is no specification or standard applies, it constitutes a product that is ready and intended for imminent use without the need for further treatment to prevent any environmental harm.